 7. HomeSeer Z-Wave Plus Water Valve Controller

-You can rely on this device for regulating the flow of water in your home.
+You can rely on this device to regulate the flow of water in your home.
 It is highly compatible with Z-Wave Plus home automation systems, thereby making you enjoy both manipulation of water flow as well as wireless control without having to be tech-savvy.

 The controller is also very portable and can be used to regulate irrigation systems and spigots to slash wastage and optimize water consumption.